![]() |

 Note: Only available if VCTR is used in a JUCE based project that uses the juce_dsp module.

-This function expects that the number of elements in src is exactly equal to juce::SIMDRegister<Src::value_type>::SIMDNumElements.
+This function expects that the number of elements in src is an integer multiple of juce::SIMDRegister<Src::value_type>::SIMDNumElements.
 Note that JUCE chooses either AVX or SSE registers on x64 platforms, depending on the AVX flags being passed to the compiler.
-In particular, this means that the function could expect an 8 element float vector as source when built with AVX flags while expecting a 4 element vector otherwise.
-So cross platform compatibility is best when not building with AVX flags.
+In particular, this means that the function could expect a multiple of 8 element float vector as source when built with AVX flags while expecting a multiple of 4 element vector otherwise.
+So cross-platform compatibility is best when not building with AVX flags.
 Also note that juce::dsp::SIMDRegister<double> does NOT wrap a float64x2_t type but some fallback type at the time of writing, so this function won't work for doubles on ARM.

 If you want to be more explicit about the SIMD register type, consider using the explicit SIMD related member functions of VctrBase.